-Realtime technology allows court reporters to instantly convert their stenographic notes into English text.
-The reporter’s laptop is connected to your laptop wirelessly or by a cable so as the reporter is writing into her steno machine, that testimony is going to her laptop and then immediately into your computer.
+Realtime is receiving a live feed of the proceedings whether you are in the same location as the reporter or remote.
 What you receive is a draft transcript that has not yet been edited or proofread by the court reporter.
-The realtime reporter, due to her extra training and experience, is able to provide you with a readable and useful transcript on the spot.
+The realtime reporter, due to their extra training and experience, can provide you with a readable and useful transcript on the spot.

 This is useful in the following ways: